MihaiAC/apollo-job-board-api/Readme.md

 12. seed.ts to automatically add some data to the DB when restarting the container and when running `./reset-db.sh`.

+13. Trying to make a simple test work proved to be pretty painful.
+There is a mismatch between Apollo@4(?) and Express@5 - they don't seem to be fully compatible yet.
+Wrapping up the server init operations in an "app" variable cut the access to the Apollo UI - still don't fully understand why.
+I could still send requests with Postman, but with worse UX.

+Maybe will revisit this in the future, the main objective of getting some Node practice in was achieved.

-## TODOs
+## Hanging TODOs

-1. Errors are not handled in a nice way by default, have to wrap errors if you don't want the full stack trace in the GraphQL response.
+1. Errors are not handled in a nice way by default, have to wrap errors if you don't want the full stack trace in the GraphQL response (trivial, boring work, skipped)

 2. Need to validate field length on entity creation and update.
-Django and SQLAlchemy could specify them then and there.
+Django and SQLAlchemy could specify them then and there. (trivial, skipped) Could use something like `@db.VarChar(255)` straight in the schema.

-3. How to add email validation for user and employer email?
+3. Q: How to add email validation for user and employer email?

-4. How to set length limits on DB fields?
+   A: There's a package for that! "validator"

-5. Stretch goal: handle saving files (CVs).
+4. Stretch goal: handle saving files (CVs).
 Again, something that Django did by default.
+There's also a package for that! `multer`

-6. Could de-normalize further and add the manager id to a job so you don't need to perform and extra join on some queries.
+5. Could de-normalize further and add the manager id to a job so you don't need to perform and extra join on some queries.

-7. Need to add a few tests to get the hang of it with this stack + to test some access strategies.

 ## References